Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By bugpesto.
 - References Spiritomb's face, from Pokémon.

-ball 33:
+ball 34:
 - By Sharkcrome.
-- Legendary Godzilla.
+- Collab with cyanflower (lineart).

 ball 35:
 - By Aleiz21.